evpo/EncryptPad/deps/botan/doc/api_ref/tls.rst

       it.
 Otherwise the server will prevent resumption and force the creation of a new session.

+   .. cpp:function:: void update_traffic_keys(bool request_peer_update = false)

+      After a successful handshake, this will update our traffic keys and may send a request to do the same to the peer.

+      Note that this is a TLS 1.3 feature and invocations on a channel using TLS 1.2 will throw.

    .. cpp:function:: std::vector<X509_Certificate> peer_cert_chain()

       Returns the certificate chain of the counterparty.
-When acting as a client, this value will be non-empty unless the client's policy allowed anonymous connections and the server then chose an anonymous ciphersuite.
+When acting as a client, this value will be non-empty.
 Acting as a server, this value will ordinarily be empty, unless the server requested a certificate and the client responded with one.

+   .. cpp:function:: std::optional<std::string> external_psk_identity() const

+      When this connection was established using a user-defined Preshared Key this will return the identity of the PSK used.
+If no PSK was used in the establishment of the connection this will return std::nullopt.

+      Note that TLS 1.3 session resumption is based on PSKs internally.
+      Neverthelees, connections that were established using a session resumption will return std::nullopt here.

    .. cpp:function:: SymmetricKey key_material_export( \
-          const std::string& label, \
+          std::string_view label, \
-          const std::string& context, \
+          std::string_view context, \
           size_t length)

       Returns an exported key of *length* bytes derived from *label*,